-Michael Antonellis – Vice President, Marketing & Communications
+Michael Antonellis – Vice President, Global Marketing & Communications

-Michael brings more than 25 years of marketing and communications experience to MGFA, serving in impactful leadership positions at healthcare non-profits, high technology corporations, and marketing and public relations agencies.
-As Vice President of Marketing & Communications for MGFA, he leads all awareness and promotions campaigns that drive development, programs, research, and patient support initiatives across a wide variety of audiences and channels.
-Prior to MGFA, he was a Director of Communications at global edge computing leader Stratus and also served as Chief Marketing Officer at the National Brain Tumor Society.
-He has served in leadership positions at marketing and communications agencies including Harte Hanks and Fleishman Hillard.
-Mike is also proud to serve as a judge for the annual Bell Ringer Awards.
-Michael graduated from Boston College with an A&S degree in communications/concentration marketing.
+Michael brings more than 25 years of marketing and communications experience to MGFA, serving in impactful leadership positions at healthcare non-profits, high technology corporations, and marketing and public relations agencies including the National Brain Tumor Society, Harte Hanks, Stratus Technologies, VISTAGY (Siemens) and Lois Paul & Partners.
+As Vice President of Global Marketing & Communications for MGFA, he leads all awareness, communications and promotional marketing campaigns that drive development, programs, research, and patient support initiatives across a wide variety of audiences and channels.

-Dova Levin – Senior Director, Program Management & Education
+Dova Levin – National Senior Director, Educational and Patient Programming

 Dova started her career in non-profits in Los Angeles at UCLA Extension, where she worked as the Registration and Cashier Manager for ten years.
 She moved to New York City and had the opportunity to work at the United Nations Population Fund.
 Upon returning to Los Angeles, Dova worked for over ten years at the World Molecular Imaging Society as their Administrative Director doing many different tasks including running national and international scientific conferences for 1500 to 2000 attendees.
 She joined the Myasthenia Gravis world in 2017, as the Executive Director of the Myasthenia Gravis Foundation of California and has been with MGFA since the beginning of 2019.
 While being passionate about her positions in the past, Dova finds her current position to be extremely rewarding.
 She values the relationships that she has built with her team of co-workers, with volunteers and with the MG community.

-Genna Mvalo – Director, Patient Advocacy & Community Engagement
+Tasha Duncan – National Director, Strategic Partnerships & Community Engagement

-Brian Gladden is an Operating Partner with Bain Capital Private Equity.
-He joined the firm in 2018 after a long career as a CFO, and works to create equity value across the portfolio companies of the North America Private Equity funds.
+Brian Gladden serves as Chair of the MGFA Board of Directors, and is the Chief Financial Officer for Zelis, a Bain Capital and Parthenon Capital sponsored healthcare technology company.
+Zelis is the US healthcare industry’s leading claims cost and payments optimization platform with superior technology and solutions to price claims, pay claims and explain claims.
+Prior to joining Zelis in early 2021, Brian was an Operating Partner with Bain Capital Private Equity, where he worked to create equity value across the portfolio companies of the North America Private Equity funds.
 Prior to joining Bain Capital, Brian was the Chief Financial Officer of Mondelēz International, a Chicago-based $30B global consumer products company where he oversaw all aspects of the company’s global finance function including treasury, accounting, tax, FP&A plus mergers and acquisitions, information technology, facilities and global business services.
 Prior to Mondelēz, Mr. Gladden was Chief Financial Officer at Dell, the $60B diversified technology company based in Austin, Texas.
-He also served in CEO and senior leadership roles at SABIC innovative Plastics and GE Plastics.
+He also served in CEO and senior leadership roles at SABIC innovative Plastics and General Electric.
 Brian was diagnosed with myasthenia gravis in 2015.
 He received a B.S degree in Business Administration from Millersville University.